canghel3/scheduler/README.md

-## A simple job scheduler for running async tasks/functions.
+## A simple Go job scheduler for running async tasks/functions.

 ### How to use: